uetchy/Polyglot/README.md

-# Multilingual
+# Polyglot for Safari

-Multilingual is a Safari extension that translates selected text.
+Polyglot is a Safari extension that translates selected text on Google Translation Service.